dotnet/docs-aspire/docs/fundamentals/launch-profiles.md

 3. Use the default (first) launch profile in `launchSettings.json`.
 4. Don't use a launch profile.

-To force a service project to launch without a launch profile the `launchProfileName` argument on the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject> method can be set to null.
+To force a service project to launch without a launch profile the `launchProfileName` argument on the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> method can be set to null.

 ## Launch profiles and endpoints

 When adding an ASP.NET Core project to the AppHost, .NET Aspire will parse the `launchSettings.json` file selecting the appropriate launch profile and automatically generate endpoints in the application model based on the URL(s) present in the `applicationUrl` field.
-To modify the endpoints that are automatically injected the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint> extension method.
+To modify the endpoints that are automatically injected the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint%2A> extension method.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);